Compiled by Michelle Buhalo • Last Updated March 16, 2021

 In the late 1970s, ALI began investigating the area of Corporate Governance.
 This project sought to "determine and summarize existing law" as well as "to evolve analytical precepts and to make recommendations" (Roswell B. Perkins, The Genesis and Goals of the ALI Corporate Governance Project 21 (1986)).
-To date, six Principles of the Law have been completed:
+To date, nine Principles of the Law have been completed:

 Corporate Governance (1994)

 Family Dissolution (2002)

 Transnational Civil Procedure (2006 - a joint project with UNIDROIT)